jbakse/cairn_blog/docs/_posts/2017-03-19-medium-to-blender.md

 All that voxel modeling lead to some really complex geometry.
 Our first step will be to simplify it using decimation.

-Run `Quadric Edge Collapse Decimation` : Filters/Remeshing, Simplification and Reconstruction/Quadric Edge Collapse Decimation
-{:.step}
+**MeshLab: Decimating Your Model**
+The Quadric Edge Collapse Decimation Tool in Meshlab is a powerful tool for reducing the polycount of your models.
+`Main Menu` » `Filters` » `Simplification and Reconstruction` » `Quadric Edge Collapse Decimation` {:.step}

 <div class="left-inline">